 The history of Dordrecht

-OK, let’s start with some history: Dordrecht is ancient, one of the oldest river towns in the Netherlands.
-Claiming a critically strategic geographic position where several smaller rivers converge into one giant one, the town emerged centuries ago as a major trading center and commercial hot spot.
+OK, let’s start with some history: Dordrecht is ancient — one of the oldest river towns in the Netherlands.
+Claiming a critically strategic geographic position, where several smaller rivers converge into one giant one, the town emerged centuries ago as a major trading centre and commercial hot spot.
 It’s claimed that Dordrecht is literally the oldest official town in the country.
-Having been granted a city charter in 1220, making it older than Amsterdam, Leiden, Haarlem or Utrecht.
+Having been granted a city charter in 1220, it’s older than Amsterdam, Leiden, Haarlem or Utrecht.

-To get a sense of the historical perspective, if you’re ever in the Rijksmuseum in Amsterdam, check out the anonymously painted “St. Elizabeth’s Day Flood.”
-It’s an amazing painting depicting the tragic events of 1421, when the dykes in the surrounding countryside were breached and 22 villages were swept away in the flooding.
+To get a sense of the historical perspective, if you’re ever in the Rijksmuseum in Amsterdam, check out the anonymously painted ‘St. Elizabeth’s Day Flood’.
+It’s an amazing painting depicting the tragic events of 1421 when the dykes in the surrounding countryside were breached and 22 villages were swept away in the flooding.
 What’s amazing to me about this painting is that most of Dordrecht looks pretty much the same in 2018 as it did then!
-The Grote Kerk in the left/center of Dordrecht’s old town looks exactly the same, and the view from the top makes you feel as if you’ve climbed right inside the “St. Elizabeth’s Day Flood” painting itself.
+The Grote Kerk in the centre-left of Dordrecht’s old town looks exactly the same, and the view from the top makes you feel as if you’ve climbed right inside the ‘St. Elizabeth’s Day Flood’ painting itself.
 So beautiful!
 Prachtig!

 Where to get started on your day trip to Dordrecht

 For a modern visitor to Dordrecht, it’s an easy walking town, very small, central and easy to navigate.
 Unlike Rotterdam or Amsterdam, it’s so small you can hardly get lost.
 Keep wandering around and when you get to the river, turn around.
 You’ll likely start your visit from the tiny train station.
-Look out the window as you approach town for excellent views of the town coming up ahead of you.
+Look out the window as you approach the town for excellent views.
 When you depart the station, you’ll be in a typical Dutch stationplein area.

 But the charm of going on a day trip to Dordrecht doesn’t stop there…